Categories

 1. General Durable Power of Attorney.
 This document allows you to name a person to make financial decisions for you in the event of incapacity.

-2. Health Care Power of Attorney.
+2. Advance Health Care Directive.
 This document provides for the appointment of a person to make medical decisions for you in the event that you are incapacitated and unable to make decisions for yourself.

 Having a proper estate plan in place can give you peace of mind knowing your loved ones are provided for and protected.